rust-lang/edition-guide/README.md

 ## License

 The Edition Guide is dual licensed under `MIT`/`Apache2`, just like Rust itself.
-See the `LICESNE-*` files in this repository for more details.
+See the `LICENSE-*` files in this repository for more details.

 ## Building locally